For you and the people in your life, coping with hearing loss can take some work to adjust to. In some cases, it can even be hazardous.

 2. Stay focused when you drive

 It’s important to remain focused when you’re driving because you can’t rely on your hearing as much for cues.
 Pull over if you need to plot a route and avoid your phone and GPS.
-Before you drive, if you are worried that you might have an issue with your hearing, call us for an assessment.
+Before you drive, if you are worried that you might have an issue with your hearing, Call or Text Us for an assessment.

 If there are times while you’re driving that you may need to have your passengers quiet down or turn off the radio, there’s no shame.
 Safety first!

 For people who have loss of vision, epilepsy, or other problems, a service dog seems obvious.
 But they can also be really helpful to individuals who have auditory problems.
 You can be warned about danger by a service dog.
 When someone is at your door they can inform you.

 They can assist you with your hearing issues and they are also excellent companions.

 Identify what you’ll do before an emergency happens.
 Talk it over it with others.
 If you plan to go into the basement during a tornado, make sure your family knows where they’ll find you.
 In case of a fire, choose a delegated spot that you’ll be outside the house.